ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 For instance, if a community in Maine, USA implemented such a system, and a community in Peru implemented such a system, the two systems would be able to be connected when a network connection between them was available, being able to share work assignments remotely, but if a storm or other situation disrupted the network connection, the two communities’ economies would split into separate economies and continue working independently seamlessly, and then recombine when the network connection returned.
 In such a system, each individual who has a computer thus has access to and control over that part of the economy.
 This still leaves one centralized aspect, though, which is the software controlling the economies.
 If it is community-maintained libre software, that problem is largely eliminated, aside from the usual problems of project governance.
 If it is preferred, the software could also have facilities for creating ad-hoc centralization, where one instance of the software within each group of instances accessible within a given network would adopt the role of leader.
 This could be decided automatically, and made fully invisible to users of the system, or through community selection with automatic selection as a fallback, which would probably be preferable so as to ensure that systems with good connectivity and uptime (such as servers in datacenters) were selected as leaders, avoiding unnecessary inefficiency and maximizing reliability.

-Approach 1—ElliotC (Updated Again)
-Abstract

-This is a proposal for developing an information technology system that allows various types of data to be given a first-class role; this is part of a broader proposal to develop and facilitate collaboration on a specification, a computing environment, a library, and a model community, to serve as resources and infrastructure for innovative communities.
 Background

 This part of this project will challenge the power structures of information technology corporations by providing a free/libre alternative to their services.
 The goal of the project is to develop an alternative system that respects freedom and openness.
 At present, owning common consumer goods often tends to turn one into a walking billboard through the presence of built in advertising on products.
 This should not be be necessary to be able to participate practically and meaningfully in society.
 Rather, it should only be something that people could choose if they explicitly want to.